mjmlab/Mandel_ModelsReview_Frontiers_2016/manuscript.md

 ## NO way in

 There is a long history of the study of NO in eukaryotes, and this small diffusible molecule has been implicated in many different cellular processes including signaling and innate immunity [@fang2004].
-Although the roles for NO in eukaryotic physiology and defense against pathogens was discovered many years ago, through the study of the squid-vibrio and other symbioses [@damiani2016] it has become apparent that NO also influences the establishment and maintenance of mutualistic host-microbe relationships as both a signal and a specificity determinant (Wang and Ruby 2010; 21338463) **THIS PMID REFERS TO A 2011 REVIEW, WHICH ONE DID YOU WANT?**.
-SORRY, IT IS THE 2011 REVIEW, PMID IS CORRECT
+Although the roles for NO in eukaryotic physiology and defense against pathogens was discovered many years ago, through the study of the squid-vibrio and other symbioses [@damiani2016] it has become apparent that NO also influences the establishment and maintenance of mutualistic host-microbe relationships as both a signal and a specificity determinant [@wang2011].

 A key study revealing a role for NO in animal-microbe symbioses was published by Davidson, et al. [@davidson2004].
 In this work the authors demonstrated that during the initiation of colonization in the squid-vibrio system, NO is produced in host tissue through the activity of nitric oxide synthase (NOS), and this activity was attenuated after successful colonization by *V. fischeri*.
 Using staining and immunocytochemistry NOS and NO were found located in the epithelium of the light organ, as well as in vesicles within mucus shed from these cells.
 It is within this mucus that the bacterial cells aggregate prior to entering the light organ.
 Treatment of the animals with a NO scavenger allowed large aggregates of non-symbiotic vibrios to form, but these bacteria did not go on to colonize.
 However, in the absence of a NO scavenger *V. fischeri* aggregated in the mucus, went on to colonize, and after colonization NOS activity and NO production were attenuated.
 The results strongly suggested that NO acts as a specificity determinant, helping to limit aggregation of non-symbiotic vibrios and select for symbiotically competent *V. fischeri* from the mixed microbial population found in seawater.
 Of course these results also suggested that *V. fischeri* would need to effectively sense and respond to the host-produced NO to successfully establish the partnership.